axie2335/fusedriver/README.md

 # fusedriver
-A lightweight, extensible filesystem driver interfaced with the Linux fuse.ko kernel module.
+A lightweight filesystem driver interfaced with the Linux user filesystem kernel module.

 # dependencies
 You may need to install the following packages: